 \section{Conclusion}

 We propose in-context probing as an alternative to in-context learning.
-We train an attention-based probe on top of representations extracted from Flan decoder on $3$ sentence classification tasks.
-Our experiments suggest that in-context probing is significantly more stable to variations of instructions.
-Furthermore, with as few as $\approx 100$ examples, in-context probing achieves competitive results to ICL on \flanxxl{}, \flanxl{}, and \flanl{}, while outperforming ICL on \flanbase{} and \flans{}.
+We train light-weight classifiers on top of contextualized representations extracted from \flant{} encoders on $3$ sentence classification tasks.
+Our experiments suggest that in-context probing is significantly more stable to variations of instructions compared to ICL and calibrated ICL.
+With as few as a hundred examples, probing achieves competitive results to ICL on large models, while outperforming ICL on smaller ones.